gedon76/dotfiles/README.md

 - [updates-pacman](https://github.com/polybar/polybar-scripts/tree/master/polybar-scripts/updates-pacman)

 # Additional Info
 These dotfiles use 24hr time format.
-If you use 12hr format instead, uncomment this line in [polybar/config.ini](/.config/polybar/config.ini)
+If you use 12hr format, uncomment this line in [polybar/config.ini](/.config/polybar/config.ini)

 ![this line](/images/12hrclock.png?raw=true "This line")